- How We Help

 You might be wondering, “Is adoption right for me?”
-The trust is that adoption isn’t the right choice for everyone.
+The truth is that adoption isn’t the right choice for everyone.
 Here are four important questions to ask yourself as you decide whether adoption is right for you and your baby.

 Giving your baby up for adoption is your choice.
 You will live with that choice for the rest of your life and will think about it long after others have forgotten.
-Don’t choose adoption if the only reason is that:
+Don’t choose adoption if:

 Visits with the baby are common in an open adoption.
-But if you’re choosing adoption because you want to see the baby many times throughout the year, then adoption may not be the right choice for you.
-Many times, multiple visits per year work out.
-However, the reality is that multiple visits throughout the year, every year, isn’t usually realistic.
+But if you’re choosing adoption because you want to see the baby several times per month or every month throughout the year, then adoption may not be the right choice for you.
+In many adoptions, multiple visits per year work out.
+However, the reality is that several visits per month every year isn’t usually realistic.
 Adoptive parents move away, and you might move out of the area too.
-Over time, the adoptee might not feel comfortable with multiple visits per year.
+Over time, the adoptee might not feel comfortable with so many visits per year.
 If you are certain that you can only do an adoption if these visits are guaranteed, then adoption may not be right for you.

 Many women feel a sense of relief when they choose the family who will adopt their baby.
 They get to know the family, build trust with them, and begin to understand how adoption is possible.
 Feelings of fear, sadness, and loss are typical, but a growing feeling of doubt may be a sign that adoption isn’t right for you.
 It’s important to trust your gut and your instincts during this vulnerable time.
 If you aren’t certain about adoption and think it might be because of the prospective parents you chose, adoption may not be right for you.
-Remember, too, that you have the right to choose a new family if your consent to the adoption is still revocable.
+Remember, too, that you have the right to choose a new family before you sign consent to adoption.
+If you are having doubts about the family you chose, maybe choosing a new family will make you feel more confident about adoption.